Theo-Dgl/Resume/resumes/EN.md

 #### Fairlyne - Ticket resale platform:

-Tech lead for the startup, defining the stack and bootstrapping the platform for a partnership with OuiGo.
+Tech lead for the startup, defining the stack and bootstrapping of the platform for a partnership with OuiGo.
 ##### Technologies used:
 - Lambda
 - DynamoDB